Ford Fiesta (2017-2023) review - Engines, performance and drive

 A six-speed manual transmission is standard for all cars, with the exception of the 1.1L Ti-VCT five-speed manual, and the 123bhp petrol version which is offered with a seven-speed PowerShift auto 'box.

 Our pick of the engine range is the 1.0-litre EcoBoost three-cylinder petrol engine.
 It’s been around for a little while now, but remains a top choice because it mixes so many great attributes: it’s punchy, economical and really fun to use all at the same time.
 It’s quiet as well, matching its rivals for refinement on the move - but without losing the characterful thrum of the three-cylinder engine.

-It’s available with 99bhp, 123bhp and 138bhp, and all are great options, but make sure you don’t overlook the lowest-powered version in the hunt for more performance.
+It’s available with 99bhp or 123bhp and all are great options, but make sure you don’t overlook the lowest-powered version in the hunt for more performance.
 The turbocharger means it’s strong enough in the mid-range, and the 1.0-litre triple’s willingness to rev means it’s great fun to hustle along as well.
 More powerful versions are - unsurprisingly - more expensive, but the mid-spec variants offer enough pace for most needs.

 In this review

-- 2Engines, performance and drive - currently readingGreat engines and fun handling mean the Fiesta is still fantastic to drive
+- 2Engines, performance and drive - currently readingGreat engines and entertaining handling mean the Fiesta is still fantastic to drive

 - 3MPG, CO2 and running costsThe Fiesta has petrol engines that feature mild-hybrid technology which, along with low insurance costs, mean that the Ford Fiesta should be pretty efficient to run

 - 4Interior, design and technologyNot a supermini class leader for interior quality, but the Ford Fiesta remains competitive

 - 5Practicality, comfort and boot spaceFord has managed to create more practical interior space for the seventh-generation Fiesta, although it doesn't feel much bigger to drive